AvaPrime/EcoMate/ecomate-ai/README.md

 ## License

+This project is proprietary software owned by AvaPrime Technologies.
+All rights reserved.
-This project is licensed under the MIT License - see the LICENSE file for details.
+See the LICENSE file for complete terms and conditions.

+For licensing inquiries, please contact: licensing@ecomate.co.za